 4. Access the Real-time Object Detector App

-Open the starter application directory.
-Open the “realtime_object_detector” file.
+Open the starter application directory in your file browser.
+Open the “realtime_object_detector” folder.

 Open a Terminal window in the application directory.

 Once you have a Terminal window open in your application directory, you can get the real-time object detector app running with a few simple commands.